Doctor of Education in Executive Leadership in Mental Health and Human Services (Online)

-* This program is pending SACSCOC Approval.
+This program is 100% online.

 The Doctor of Education (EdD) program is designed for those individuals who have already demonstrated leadership potential in the mental health field.
 The program will admit candidates who meet the academic requirements for the EdD degree program and who possess personal qualities and professional experiences that suggest a strong potential for success as doctoral candidates and as community mental health leaders.
 Meeting the minimum requirements qualifies an individual for consideration, but does not guarantee admission to the program.
 Admission will be granted annually on a competitive basis.

-The admissions standards for the Doctor of Education in Executive Leadership in Mental Health and Human Services will be the same as the Doctor of Education in Executive Educational Leadership and the Doctor of Education in Executive Leadership and Special Education Leadership.
+The admissions standards for the Doctor of Education in Executive Leadership in Mental Health and Human Services will be the same as the Doctor of Education in Executive Educational Leadership, and the Doctor of Education in Executive Leadership and Special Education Leadership.
 These requirements are listed below.

 - Official Transcripts – Applicants must provide official transcripts from institutions awarding the master’s degree.
 Transcripts must show completion of a master’s degree.
 A minimum grade point average is required for courses applied toward a master’s degree.

-- One (1) current or former graduate professor (references from alternate administrators may be accepted.
+- One (1) current or former graduate professor (References from alternate administrators may be accepted.
 Include an explanation.)

-- Other items, including an admission interview, may be requested.
+- Other items may be requested.